Understanding mobility across age groups and what it actually takes to design Voice AI for real people in real cities.

 The upcoming "Silver Tsunami" in NYC

-At the same time, the MTA is consolidating public transit into a single digital platform, and voice AI is already embedded in city life - Accessible Pedestrian Signals (APS) & AI voice companions (ElliQ).
-The accessibility conversation in urban mobility is still mostly about physical infrastructure: curb cuts, crossing times, ADA stations.
-But the next frontier is conversational.
+At the same time, the MTA is consolidating public transit into a single digital platform, and voice AI is already embedded in city life through Accessible Pedestrian Signals and AI companions like ElliQ.
+The accessibility conversation in urban mobility is still mostly about physical infrastructure like curb cuts, crossing times, ADA stations.
+We wanted to know what the next, conversational frontier needed to look like.

 Research Focus